 Except in statements required by Section 87203, investments and interests in real property which have been disclosed on a statement of economic interests filed in the same jurisdiction within the previous 60 days may be incorporated by reference.
-History: Added by Stats.
-1976, Ch.
-1161.

 § 87209.
 Business Positions.